xxuhere/CVG-Tietronix/DNH/README.md

 ## Building on Linux

-The build for Linux is centered around the RaspberryPi, specifically Ubuntu 20 for the RaspberryPi.
+The build for Linux is centered around the RaspberryPi, specifically Raspbian Buster for the RaspberryPi.

 **Boost 1.67**
 To build, make sure to get Boost 1.67.
 More recent versions are ideal, but may not be available in the package manager for supported Linux systems.